ytmimi/Graphene-ObjectType-Generator/README.md

 ```
 Each field above either returns an "UnknownType" or a list of "UnknownTypes".
 Note that "UnknownType" is never actually defined.
-Trying to use the auto-generated ObjectType definition as is would surly throw an error.
+Trying to use the auto-generated ObjectType definition as is, would surly throw an error.
 To make it even more clear that something went wrong, a warning was added to the description of each field.
 If you encounter one of these don't panic, just double check your function inputs or manually assign these fields.
 You might find it odd that a placeholder ObjectType was not generated for none_field.
 Additional classes are only created if nested dictionaries are found.
 Because None was found, its unclear what the value of that field is supposed to be, and as a result, no placeholder ObjectType is generated.

 ___
 This library is still under development.